exporl/apex/documentation/examples/index.md

      </results>
 ```

-Even if is not specified in the experiment file Apex3 will deliver a
+Even if is not specified in the experiment file APEX 4 will deliver a
 results file in XML.

 -   URL of the html page to show in the results window.
 The page should
     have the appropriate java script methods embedded.
 More example
-    pages can be found in the Apex3 resultsviewer folder.
+    pages can be found in the APEX 4 resultsviewer folder.

 -   Parameters to be passed to the results page.
 Each parameter will be
     set in hash params.